 - For users: Don't have to wait for a new compiler.
-Can share some kinds of "new language features" as libraries.
-Can even add productivity features themselves. - For standardization: More features as libraries ⇒ easier evolution.
-Testable code ⇒ higher quality proposals. - For C++ implementations: Fewer new language features ⇒ less new compiler work and more capacity to improve tooling and quality for existing features.
+Can write "new class features" as "just code" so they can be put in namespaces, shared as libraries and on GitHub, and so on like any other code. - For standardization: More features as testable libraries ⇒ easier evolution, higher quality proposals.
+Common metaclasses (like common classes) can be standardized as std:: libraries. - For C++ implementations: Fewer new language features ⇒ less new compiler work and more capacity to improve tooling and quality for existing features.
 Over time, can deprecate and eventually remove many nonstandard extensions.

-Metaclasses are primarily for library writers; users would use them widely, but usually won't write their own.
 A Clang-based prototype is available at github.com/asutton/clang (source) and cppx.godbolt.org (live compiler).
+Some examples in this paper have links to the online compiler where you can see and experiment with the example.